hjian42/Geo-Twitter2019/README.md

 ### Model

 To use our model implementation, you should visit the github page [GEODIST-PyTorch](https://github.com/yuxingch/GEODIST-PyTorch).
+There are four models in the github repository:
+  - baseline models: frequency model and syntactic model
+  - GEODIST model: obtain region-specific embeddings
+  - AdaGram model: a wrapper of AdaGram model to use in our framework